Dkaattae/saber-metrics-machine-learning/README.md

 ## Models
 **Classification**.
-target is if home team won. that is home score > away score.
+target is home team won. that is home score > away score.

 *Decision Tree*.
 using DictVectorizer to one hot encoded categorical features